(Photo: AP)

 A judge in Cleveland on Thursday found probable cause that police officer Timothy Loehmann should face murder, involuntary manslaughter, reckless homicide, negligent homicide, and dereliction of duty charges in the shooting death of 12-year-old Tamir Rice last November.
-The judge also ruled that probable cause exists to charge Loehmann's partner, officer Frank Garmback, with negligent homicide and dereliction of duty.
+The judge also ruled that probable cause exists to charge Loehmann's partner, Officer Frank Garmback, with negligent homicide and dereliction of duty.

 However, Judge Ronald B. Adrine, presiding judge of the Municipal Court, said he did not have the power to order the officers' arrests without complaints being filed by a prosecutor.

-The ruling came after a group of activists and community leaders--the 'Cleveland 8'--on Tuesday asked the court to have the officers arrested under a rarely used Ohio law that allows "a private citizen having knowledge of the facts" to start the process by filing an affidavit with a court.
+The ruling came after a group of activists and community leaders--the 'Cleveland 8'--on Tuesday asked the court to have the officers arrested under a rarely used Ohio law that allows "a private citizen knowing the facts" to start the process by filing an affidavit with a court.
 They argued that the widely seen video of an officer killing Tamir while he played with a toy gun in a park had given nearly everyone knowledge of the facts.

 NBC News reports that "In his 10-page ruling, Adrine called the video 'hard to watch,' saying he was 'thunderstruck by how quickly this turned deadly.'"